 Despite our understanding of bone regeneration in sites with an optimized underlying physiological environment, it is still poorly understood why bone grafting fails in the setting of the compromised wound (i.e. osteoradionecrosis, multiply-operated sites, etc.).
 Whether the defect lies in an inadequately vascularized environment, an adversely affected (or missing) progenitor cell population, the complicating presence of bacterial contamination, or a sub-optimal cytokine milieu, the relative contributions of these factors remains to be clearly elucidated.
 A clinically relevant, reproducible model of compromised wound healing would be invaluable not only to study these potential mechanisms of bone graft failure, but to inform future strategies to improve bone grafting in these situations.

-The studies outlined in this proposal seek to build upon our established rabbit mandibular defect model to develop a new pre-clinical model of compromised maxillofacial wound healing for application as a clinically-relevant platform for (1) the elucidation of key differences between compromised and non-compromised maxillofacial wound environments and (2) the evaluation of bone regeneration strategies in a compromised wound bed.
-The novel model of compromised maxillofacial wound healing will be applied in Specific Aim 1 toward elucidation of significant vascular, cellular, and cytokine expression differences between the compromised wound healing environment and non-irradiated controls.
-The model will then be applied in Specific Aim 2 to characterize the efficacy of various standard bone grafting materials to establish a baseline of data to facilitate future evaluation of rationally-designed bone tissue engineering materials.
+The studies outlined in this proposal seek to build upon our established rabbit mandibular defect model to develop a new pre-clinical model of compromised maxillofacial wound healing for application as a clinically-relevant platform for the elucidation of key differences between compromised and non-compromised maxillofacial wound environments.
+The novel model of compromised maxillofacial wound healing will be characterized to determine if significant vascular, cellular, or cytokine expression differences are present between the compromised wound healing environment and non-irradiated controls.
+This model can then be utilized in future studies to characterize the efficacy of various standard bone grafting materials and aid in the fabrication of rationally-designed bone tissue engineering materials.